awesome-schedule/plannable/docs/Backend Specification.md

 ## Get API

-The get api should accept POST requests with body
+The get api (`backend.down`) should accept POST requests with JSON-encoded body

 ```js
 {